-Interactive transformed and the server of the server or database.
+Interactive the service of the server of

 Access the Diagnose Queries window

 To open the Diagnose Queries window, click the Diagnose Queries button on the SQL Doctor toolbar.

 Diagnose your queries

 To diagnose your queries:

 - 1. Click Diagnose Queries. - 2.
 Use the Server and Database drop-down lists to select the SQL Server instance and database on which this query either currently runs or runs in the future. - 3.
 Type a query in the space provided or copy and paste a query from your T-SQL files.